needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

         // Create the runtime model
         runtimeModel = ModelLoader.Load(modelAsset);

-        // Add the layer to the model outputs runtimeModel.AddOutput("ConvolutionLayer");
+        // Add the layer to the model outputs, the layer index is found in the model inspector runtimeModel.AddOutput("ConvolutionLayer", "52");

         // Create a worker
         worker = WorkerFactory.CreateWorker(BackendType.GPUCompute, runtimeModel);